What to Know About Optimizing Your OTA Advertising Strategy

 One of the best ways to keep your hotel ahead of the competition is to optimize its OTA presence by ensuring your listing is complete and continually updated.

 Think of your hotel’s listing on an OTA like you would the booking page on your website.
 Does it answer all of the questions a prospective guest might have?
 Is it clear and concise?
 Does it tell your hotel’s unique story?
 Some OTAs will actually look at the content and makeup of your property listing to determine how and to whom it will be shown.
-Expedia, for example, has a Content Score to ensure travelers are getting the best information.
+Expedia, for example, has a Content Score to ensure travelers get the best information.

 Expedia’s Content Score outlines three principles: